Vibaswan/ixnetwork_restpy/README.md

 ## Contributing
 The purpose of this repository is to allow others see how much of a progress made and spread the findings of the poc to a broader audience for feedback .

-Feedback such as bugs/enhancements/questions regarding the ixnetwork-restpy package is welcomed by opening a [GitHub issue](https://github.com/OpenIxia/ixnetwork_restpy/issues).